Jenna Johnson (dancer): Personal life

 Johnson first met fellow Dancing with the Stars pro Valentin Chmerkovskiy during its eighteenth season.
 They started dating in 2015, but their relationship was not made public until February 2016.
 Johnson and Chmerkovskiy separated sometime during the twenty-third season of Dancing with the Stars, and reconciled their romance in June 2017.
 They announced their engagement on June 14, 2018, during a trip to Venice, Italy.

 On April 13, 2019, Johnson married Chmerkovskiy in Rancho Palos Verdes, California.
-Among her bridesmaids were her former dance partner Adam Rippon and her childhood best friend Lindsay Arnold.
+Among her bridesmaids were her former dance partner Adam Rippon and Lindsay Arnold.
 Johnson openly struggled with fertility and suffered a miscarriage in 2021, which placed her in a deep depression for about eight months.
-On July 15, 2022, Chmerkovskiy and Johnson announced that they were expecting a rainbow baby.
-Their son, Rome Valentin Chmerkovskiy, was born on January 10, 2023.
+On July 15, 2022, Chmerkovskiy and Johnson announced that they were expecting.
+Their son was born on January 10, 2023.